-The Commercial Fruit and Vegetable Production Program works with growers to enhance profitability, add value and maintain food security through local production and marketing of fruit and vegetable crops in Minnesota.
+Extension fruit and vegetable production educators and specialists work with growers to enhance profitability, add value, and maintain food security through local production and marketing of fruit and vegetable crops in Minnesota.

 We work with: